laudrup/boost-wintls/README.md

 [Boost](https://www.boost.org) is required.
 Currently tested with Boost 1.72, but at least newer versions ought to work as well.

-A working C++ compiler is required.
+A working C++ compiler supporting the C++14 standard is required.
 Currently tested compilers are MSVC for Visual Studio 2019 and Clang 11.

 ## Building